escottalexander/stablecoin-challenge/README.md

 We need a liquidation mechanism!

 Let's go to the `liquidate` function.
 We want anyone to be able to call this when a position is liquidatable.
 The caller must have enough CORN to repay the debt.
-This function should remove the borrowers debt AND the amount of collateral that is needed to cover the debt.
+This function should remove the borrower's debt AND the amount of collateral that is needed to cover the debt.

 First let's make sure to revert if the user's position is not liquidatable with `Lending__NotLiquidatable`.